 “EDIg@s” shall mean the Electronic Data Interchange, used for the purpose of exchanging contractual data and dispatching information.

-“Electronic Booking System” shall mean an electronic platform via which Transmission Services can be subscribed.

 “Electronic Data Platform” shall mean the data platform of the TSO as described in the Access Code for Transmission (ACT - attachment G), by which information is made available to the Network User.

 “Emergency” shall mean (i) situations resulting from an event of Force majeure and requiring to take exceptional and temporary measures to repair the consequences of the emergency to guarantee the safety and system integrity of the Transmission Grid or the public security, or (ii) situations resulting from an event which, even if it does not constitute an event of Force Majeure, requires the TSO to take exceptional, urgent or interim measures to guarantee the safety and system integrity of the Transmission Grid or the public security.